| (Narrator is always a

 pressure is enormous.
 And going there as the favorite is even more

+so.
 BB: (pic of

 Brian and Michelle) I remember her asking me questions about